Rabic-J/Comp2406P---MongoDB_Server/README.md

+The purpose of this project was to connect to a MongoDB NoSQL database so that change is made-up on the data in this website remain.
+Furthermore, this is the first time we used use the Object Data Modeling library Mongoose allowing such a connection.

 How to setup and run the application:
 1. npm install
 2. Make sure the mongo server is running.
 CMD on OpenStack that will confirm if